kaljuvee/personal-health-monitoring-system/README.md

 - Healthcare professionals who provided domain expertise
 - Open-source community for various tools and libraries
 - Contributors and maintainers of the project

+## PyTorch Model for Risk Assessment

+The health agent utilizes a PyTorch-based LSTM (Long Short-Term Memory) model for real-time risk assessment.
+This model is designed to analyze sequential health data and predict potential health risks based on historical and current metrics.

+### Model Architecture

+- **Input Layer**: The model takes a sequence of health metrics (e.g., heart rate, blood glucose, SpO2) as input.
+- **LSTM Layer**: A bidirectional LSTM layer processes the input sequence, capturing temporal dependencies and patterns in the data.
+- **Fully Connected Layers**: The output from the LSTM is passed through fully connected layers to produce a risk score.
+- **Output Layer**: The final layer uses a sigmoid activation function to output a risk score between 0 and 1, where higher scores indicate greater health risks.

+### Functionality

+- **Risk Assessment**: The model assesses the risk of health anomalies by analyzing trends and patterns in the input data.
+- **Real-Time Monitoring**: It continuously processes incoming health data to provide real-time risk assessments and alerts.
+- **Integration with Health Agent**: The model is integrated into the health agent to enhance its ability to detect and respond to potential health issues promptly.

+This model is a critical component of the health monitoring system, enabling proactive health management and timely interventions.

+## MongoDB Import Test

+For details on how to connect to a remote MongoDB instance and import data, please refer to the [MongoDB Import Test](tests/README.md) documentation.
+A screenshot of the successful import is available at [mongo-db-screen-shot.png](mongo-db-screen-shot.png).